-- A path relative to the home directory.
-The home directory is typically configured as the ## homeDirectory## attribute for a user in the Active Directory. - A UNC path.
+- A relative path.
+It must be relative to the home directory (which is typically configured as the #homeDirectory# attribute for a user in the Active Directory). - A UNC path.
 It typically specifies a server share or a DFS namespace. - Disabled or unconfigured.
-In this case, the assumed value is ##homeDirectory##\Windows.
+In this case, a value of #homeDirectory#\Windows is assumed.